slimgroup/JUDI.jl/examples/field_examples/viking_graben_line12/proc/README.md

 The processing is done using [Madagascar](https://www.reproducibility.org/wiki/Main_Page) open source software.
 Thus we assume that Madagascar is present on the system.

+To install python dependencies use `requirements.txt` file: `python -m pip install -r requirements.txt`

 The processing is partly based on [Rodrigo Morelatto work](https://github.com/rmorel/Viking).

-The processing is pretty straightforward:
+The graph is pretty straightforward:

 0. Geometry correction
 1. Deghosting